cmrosend/Job-Portfolio/_posts/2024-01-18-enable-at-virginia-tech.md

 5. Working with first-years and teaching them sustainable design principles, ensuring they establish and maintain semester goals, and providing assistance when it comes to next steps.

 Outside of my direct work, the teams I supervise include:

 TTAC: A 7 person team dedicated to making assistive devices for the community, such as key guards and maps for the blind.

 Static Team: An 8 person team dedicated to creating and uploading prosthetic devices to the e-NABLE Hub.

-The Maya Team: A 13 person team dedicated to enhancing Maya’s daily life by creating devices that give her exercise and allow her family to interact with her better.
+The Mya Team: A 13 person team dedicated to enhancing Maya’s daily life by creating devices that give her exercise and allow her family to interact with her better.
 Currently, they are working on a bike that gets Maya to exercise as she rides

+{% include gallery layout="half" caption="Various works I have been a part of." %}

+## What have I learned from this?

+<ins>Experience</ins>

+* Designing for 3D printing using Solidworks
+* Designing while keeping the user in mind
+* Leadership skills such as: Delegation, Coaching, Time management

+<ins>Concepts</ins>

+* The importance of having something to show each week
+* That leadership is about promoting comradery within the team you lead and acting as a rock that they can rely on